altaga/Polkasend-APAC-Hackathon/README.md

 * From progressive Web app to Native application
 * Everything regarding the Point of Sale is new.

--Basically we just reused the name and some images.
+### Basically we just reused the name and some images.

 # Introduction and Problem

 Almost 4 years ago Vitálik Buterin, co founder of Ethereum posted in twitter this message: